Jinkx Monsoon: Early life

-Hoffer was born in an Irish Catholic household on September 18, 1987 in Portland, Oregon and raised in an unstable environment.
-Her father, 17 when Hoffer was born, grew up in a group home and was absent during her childhood.
+Hoffer was born in an Irish Catholic household on September 18, 1987, in Portland, Oregon and raised in an unstable environment.
+Her father was 17 when Hoffer was born, grew up in a group home and he was absent during her childhood.
 Her mother Deanne Hoffer, was a heavy alcoholic, leaving Hoffer at age 12 to take on a parental role for her younger siblings.
 She described her mother as "a woman who wasn't ready to be a mom."
 Her mother is intersex and has an underdeveloped testicle.
 She has two younger brothers and a half-sister.

-Hoffer came out as gay at age 13.
-She first performed in drag when she was 15 years old, at the all-ages Escape Nightclub under the name Heidi Destruction.
-She later took the stage surname Monsoon after Edina Monsoon from the British sitcom Absolutely Fabulous.
 Hoffer attended da Vinci Arts Middle School and Grant High School.
 She worked as a janitor through college and graduated with a Bachelor of Fine Arts degree in theater from Cornish College of the Arts in 2010.

 Hoffer learned she was of partial Ashkenazi ancestry as a teenager; after her maternal grandmother, Judith Irwin-Hoffer, died in 2008 from complications of a stroke, she learned Judith was born to Jewish parents of Polish and Finnish descent and had been adopted by an Irish Catholic couple.
 Hoffer initially told The Times of Israel she was of Russian Jewish ancestry.
-Hoffer has said that she uses Jinkx Monsoon as a way to connect to her Jewish heritage, describing the character as a "failed Jewish actress who became every gay boy's favorite cabaret act."
+Hoffer has said that she uses Jinkx Monsoon as a way to connect to her Jewish heritage, describing the character as a "...failed actress [...] every gay boy's favorite cabaret act."

 Career

-2011-2012: Career beginnings and Drag Becomes Him
+Early career

+Hoffer began performing in drag at age 15, two years after coming out as gay.
+Performing at Portland's all-ages Escape Nightclub under the name Heidi Destruction, Hoffer found an outlet for her creativity through drag.
+She later adopted the stage surname Monsoon after Edina Monsoon, the central character in the British sitcom Absolutely Fabulous.
-After moving to Seattle from Portland, Hoffer and creative partner Nick Sahoyah wrote and starred in multiple Funny or Die webisodes titled Monsoon Season in which she played Jinkx Monsoon as an overbearing, substance addled, near-psychotic mother to Sahoyah's character, Kamikaze Monsoon.
-In 2011, Hoffer appeared in the Wes Hurley film Waxie Moon in Fallen Jewel.

-In June 2011, Hoffer became the subject of a YouTube docu-series by Alex Berry, a Seattle videographer.
-Named after Death Becomes Her, one of Jinkx's favorite movies, Drag Becomes Him explores Hoffer's life in and out of drag.
+After relocating to Seattle, Hoffer became active in the city's theatre and drag communities.
+In 2011, she and writer-performer Nick Sahoyah created and starred in the Funny or Die web series Monsoon Season, in which Hoffer portrayed Jinkx Monsoon as an overbearing, substance-addled and nearly psychotic mother opposite Sahoyah's character, Kamikaze Monsoon.
+Later that year, Hoffer appeared in the Wes Hurley film Waxie Moon in Fallen Jewel and became the subject of Drag Becomes Him, a documentary web series directed by Alex Berry that explored her life in and out of drag.

-In January 2012, Hoffer appeared as Moritz in the rock musical Spring Awakening at the Balagan Theater in Seattle.
-Controversy arose from The Seattle Times review by Misha Berson, who said that she was "overly flamboyant" for the role.
-Dan Savage defended Hoffer's portrayal of Moritz.
-From July 21 to August 19, she starred as Angel in the 5th Avenue Theatre's production of the musical Rent.
+The following year, Hoffer expanded into musical theatre.
+In January 2012, she portrayed Moritz in a Seattle production of Spring Awakening.
+The performance drew attention after a review in The Seattle Times described Hoffer as "overly flamboyant" for the role, prompting columnist Dan Savage to publicly defend the casting and challenge assumptions about queer actors portraying heterosexual characters.
+Later that year, she appeared as Angel in Seattle's 5th Avenue Theatre production of Rent.

+By late 2012, Hoffer had appeared in a web series, a documentary series, an independent film and several theatre productions before being cast on the fifth season of RuPaul's Drag Race, marking the beginning of her national television career.